What is FSC?

 Forests are inspected and certified against strict standards based on FSC’s 10 Principles of Forest Stewardship.
 These inspections are undertaken by independent organisations, such as the Soil Association, that are accredited by the FSC.
 In order to be given FSC certification a forest must be managed in an environmentally appropriate, socially beneficial and economically viable manner.
 This is what makes the FSC system unique and ensures that a forest is well-managed from the protection of indigenous people’s rights to the methods of felling trees.
 Forests that meet these strict standards are given FSC certification and the timber allowed to carry the FSC label.

-How can I be sure that the product really does come from an FSC well-managed forest?
+How can I be sure that the product really is FSC-certified?

-In addition to forest certification, the FSC system includes a certified chain of custody that tracks the timber through every stage in the supply chain from the forest to the final user.
+In addition to forest certification, the FSC system includes a certified chain of custody that tracks materials and products through every stage in the supply chain from the forest or point of reclamation to the point where it is finished and labelled.
 This is monitored through the invoicing process and the final label on the product has a code that confirms that the item is genuinely FSC.

 What does the FSC label mean?

-The Forest Stewardship Council (FSC) logo on a wood or wood based product is your assurance that it is made with, or contains, wood that comes from FSC certified forests or from post-consumer waste.
+The Forest Stewardship Council (FSC) logo on a forest product is your assurance that it is made with, or contains, forest-based materials from FSC-certified forests or reclaimed sources.

 There are three types of FSC label: 100%, FSC Mix or FSC Recycled.
 Please click here to find out what each of these mean.

 Which products carry the label?

 In the UK the FSC label can be found on garden furniture, decking, sheds, conservatories, tools, bird boxes and bird tables, kitchen, bathroom and general housewares, brushes, wall paper, flooring, doors, shelves, furniture, toilet tissue, paper, pencils, charcoal - in fact most things made from wood!
 The label can also be found on non-timber forest products such as natural latex, cork and bamboo.